 Having survived cancer and a liver transplant at the age of 10, Cliff’s inspirational story tells of a life of resilience and faith.

 In 2007, he completed an Iron Man event, consisting of a 3.8km swim, 180km bike ride, and 42.2km run.
-At the age of 32, he gave up his career in Canada to serve as a missionary in OMF International in Singapore as an IT specialist, and then as a missionary under Cornerstone Community Church to Africa.
+At the age of 32, he gave up his career in Canada to serve as a missionary in Asia and Africa.
+Currently, he serves as the Executive Pastor of Lifehouse Church in Canada.

 Cliff’s passion for life is infectious.
 He has been speaking at churches, colleges and various events to share his story of compassion, faith and endurance.
 He is currently pursuing a Masters of Divinity.
-When not reading the Bible, he can be found on his bike, playing peekaboo with their baby, or sneakily planning the craziest surprises for his wife.
+When not on his bike, he can be found playing peekaboo with their baby, or sneakily planning the craziest surprises for his wife.

 Read his musings here: www.clifftam.com

-More about their divine love story on The Wonderful Story of Cliff and Wai Jia.
+Watch their amazing story at The Wonderful Story of Cliff and Wai Jia.